codeceptjs/CodeceptJS/docs/community-helpers.md

 * [codeceptjs-saucehelper](https://github.com/puneet0191/codeceptjs-saucehelper/) - a helper which updates `Test Names` & `Test Results` on Saucelabs
 * [codeceptjs-bshelper](https://github.com/PeterNgTr/codeceptjs-bshelper) - a helper which updates `Test Names` & `Test Results` on Browserstack
 * [codeceptjs-tbhelper](https://github.com/testingbot/codeceptjs-tbhelper) - a helper which updates `Test Names` & `Test Results` on TestingBot
-* [codeceptjs-applitoolshelper](https://www.npmjs.com/package/codeceptjs-applitoolshelper) - a helper which helps interaction with [Applitools](https://applitools.com)

 ## Integrations
 * [codeceptjs-testrail](https://github.com/PeterNgTr/codeceptjs-testrail) - a plugin to integrate with [Testrail](https://www.gurock.com/testrail)

 ## Visual-Testing
 * [codeceptjs-resemblehelper](https://github.com/puneet0191/codeceptjs-resemblehelper) - a helper which helps with visual testing using resemble.js.
+* [codeceptjs-applitoolshelper](https://www.npmjs.com/package/codeceptjs-applitoolshelper) - a helper which helps interaction with [Applitools](https://applitools.com)

 ## Reporters
+* [codeceptjs-rphelper](https://www.npmjs.com/package/codeceptjs-rphelper) is a CodeceptJS helper which can publish tests results on ReportPortal after execution.

 ## Other